redhat-cop/aap_utilities/roles/install/README.md

 ## tower_ssh_connection_vars

 Connection vars can be set in the inventory file through a list of vars.
-Please note, at minimum ansible_become should be set to true here as the Tower installation requires root access.

 ```yaml
 tower_ssh_connection_vars: